easy-node-pro/oswap_single_lp_bot/README.md

 # Description
-When you start this bot, it will claim Open Swap Single Pool oSwap rewards and that triggers a claim of pending rewards.
+When you download, configure, & start this bot, it will deposit any oSwap Tokens you have into the Open Swap Single Pool.
+That deposit triggers a claim of pending rewards the next time it runs in 10 minutes.

-This runs on a 10 minute timer, if you stake in the [Open Swap 100% Validator](https://staking.harmony.one/validators/mainnet/one1j35d0vd4uzwffeawjjfukn8t9wjt8csungj0z0 "Open Swap 100% Validator") you get rewards every 10 minutes, this will compound those rewards into the Single LP boosting your APY.
+If you stake Harmony $ONE Protocol in the [Open Swap 100% Validator](https://staking.harmony.one/validators/mainnet/one1j35d0vd4uzwffeawjjfukn8t9wjt8csungj0z0 "Open Swap 100% Validator") you get rewards every 10 minutes, this will compound those rewards into the Single oSwap LP boosting your APY.

 # Disclaimer
 You can use this code and extend it for your own personal use.